NOAA-OWP/ngen/doc/AUTOMATED_TEST.md

 - Sometimes, some tests may fail even they have passed tests on local computer.
 If that happens, you have to look into details why they failed.
 To do that, click on the word `Details` in blue on the right for a particular test.
 This will open a window with detailed information for that particular test, the error information are usually near the bottom.
 You can scroll up and down the side bar for more information. you can also search by key workds in `Search logs` menu entry at the upper right corner.

-- Othertimes, if you are lucky (or unlucky depending on your perspective), the test may have failed due to time out or some unknown reasons, in that cases, you may rerun the test by placing the cursor on the test name, a cycling icon will appear and you can rerun your test by clicking on the icon.
+- Otherwise, if you are lucky (or unlucky depending on your perspective), the test may have failed due to time out or some unknown reasons, in those cases, you may rerun the test by placing the cursor on the test name, a cycling icon will appear and you can rerun your test by clicking on the icon.
 In any case, you may manually rerun any failed test by following procedure described above.
 But it is strongly recommended that you carefully examine the fail error first.